mendersoftware/mender-docs/03.Artifacts/05.Modifying-a-rootfs-image/docs.md

     category: docs
 ---

 When testing deployments, it is useful that the rootfs image you are deploying is different from the one that you have installed so you can see that the update is successful.
+You might also want to configure certain aspects of the rootfs update after you build it, but before deploying it.

-A simple way to achieve this is to loopback-mount the rootfs on your workstation and modify `/etc/issue` so you can see which image you are running just before the login prompt.
+A simple way to achieve this is to loopback-mount the rootfs on your workstation and modify the configuration files you need.

-For example, if you are using the `ext4` file system type you can do the following.
+In this example we will modify  `/etc/issue` on an `ext4` file system so you can see which rootfs image you are running just before the login prompt, but these steps can be used for modifying any configuration file and for several file system types.

 ```
 sudo mkdir /mnt/rootfs